 In the past, employees would often save documents to their desktops.
 That meant colleagues or managers had no way of accessing them without logging into their computers.
 And if their systems suffered a hard drive failure, it’s goodbye Vienna.

 One of the brilliant ways SharePoint works is to allow a central document storage system for users.
 Your documents can get accessed by all employees.
 Or even by a select group of individuals.
 The latter will, of course, depend on what group policy your SharePoint administrator used for you.
+There are also companies like Cognillo that can provide you with different components of the SharePoint Essentials Toolkit such as the permissions tool that can provide you with many reports about the different users.

 In case you didn’t know, an “intranet” is a website that only people working for an organization can access.
 Companies set up intranets to share information like corporate news, job vacancies and so forth.